huggingface/blog/paligemma.md

 As explained in detail further down, the high-resolution models require a lot more memory to run, because the input sequences are much longer.
 They may help with fine-grained tasks such as OCR, but the quality increase is small for most tasks.
 The 224 versions are perfectly fine for most purposes.

-You can find all the models and Spaces in this [collection](TODO: add link).
+You can find all the models and Spaces in this [collection](https://huggingface.co/collections/google/paligemma-release-6643a9ffbf57de2ae0448dda).
-(TODO: there will be at least two collections)

 ## Model Capabilities